ZaidPathan/z-spiritual-lessons/README.md

 ## Spiritual lessons (PRs are welcomed)

 1. Pray consistently on time, make it a pivot point of all your activities.
+1. Enhance focus through consistent prayer and consistent remembrance of Allah(The God).